 Patty Hajdu, MP

-Resources Related to Corporate Tax Issue
+Resources Related to Corporate Tax Issue:

-developed by the Canadian Chamber of Commerce
+- Policy Brief prepared by Canadian Chamber of Commerce

 - Letter Template - personalize and send to your MP